favour-22/Banking-app-emailsender_otp/README.md

 This will start the CLI interface, where you will be prompted to choose an option from the menu.

 ## Menu options:
-Create account : creates a new bank account for the user.
+- Create account : creates a new bank account for the user.

--Retrieve account: retrieves an existing bank account for the user.
+* Retrieve account: retrieves an existing bank account for the user.

--Logout: logs the user out of their account.
+- Logout: logs the user out of their account.

--Exit: exits the Bank App.
+- Exit: exits the Bank App.

-Check balance: checks the balance for the user.
+- Check balance: checks the balance for the user.

-Add money: adds money to the user's account.
+- Add money: adds money to the user's account.

-Withdraw money: withdraws money from the user's account.
+- Withdraw money: withdraws money from the user's account.

-Deposit money: deposits money to the user's account.
+- Deposit money: deposits money to the user's account.

 # Authors